jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/CICD.md

 3.Online

-Select the group(s) to be online on the “online” page and set online concurrence and time-out period.
+Select the group(s) to be online on the "online" page and set online concurrence and time-out period.
 Select package revision to be online for online release.
-On the “Online Dynamic” page, you can view online details and perform rollback operation.
+On the "Online Dynamic" page, you can view online details and perform rollback operation.

 Then, the basic online release is completed.